janjongboom/janpatch/README.md

 ## Usage (library)

 JANPatch is implemented in a single header file, which you can copy into your project.
 For portability to non-POSIX platforms you need to provide the library with function pointers to basic IO operations.
-These are `getc`, `putc`, `fread`, `fwrite` and `fseek`.
+These are `getc`, `putc`, `fread`, `fwrite`, `fseek` and `ftell`.
 The file pointer for these functions is of type `JANPATCH_STREAM`, which you can set when building.

 The functions are defined in a context, for example on POSIX systems, you define JANPatch like this: